Open Source · Community

 Ship results

 WG outputs flow back as PRs and RFCs.
-Every WG result is public, traceable, and citable — consistent with WAF++'s transparency principles.
+Every result is public, traceable, and citable — consistent with WAF++'s transparency principles.

 The RFC process